ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 The entire network subsystem can be divided into the following parts:

 * **Control plane network traffic**: The control plane network is the connection between IBM Cloud and client data center.
-The IBM SREs establish this connection manually by using the Direct Link Connect (secure) or Virtual private network (VPN) between IBM Cloud and your On-premises data center during the initial deployment.
+The IBM SREs establish this connection manually by using the Direct Link Connect (secure) or Virtual private network (VPN) between IBM Cloud and your {{site.data.keyword.on-prem}} data center during the initial deployment.
 * **Client data plane network traffic**: The client data plane is the connection between the client data center and the {{site.data.keyword.powerSys_notm}} pods.
 Communication between each virtual machine within a pod is established by using private IP addresses.
 The IBM SREs configure the communication between virtual machines and the data center corporate network manually by using different network use cases.
 For more information, see [Network use cases](/docs/power-iaas?topic=power-iaas-network_use_cases).
 Use your own model for firewall and load balancer services.
-For any communication between your On-premises data center and other IBM Cloud services, you must manually set up the network configuration.
+For any communication between your {{site.data.keyword.on-prem}} data center and other IBM Cloud services, you must manually set up the network configuration.

 For more information, see [Network overview](/docs/power-iaas?topic=power-iaas-network-private-cloud).